jonc/osboids/README.md

 Statistics:

 The stats command in-world or via script returns data to BirdsChatChannel.
-The cosole command returns stats to the console.
+The console command returns stats to the console.
-All the the modules parameters are returned including a list of the active bird prims currently rezzed in the region, and the UUIDs of those prims.
+All the the modules parameters are returned including a list of the active bird prims currently rezzed in the region, and the UUIDs of those prims' root prim.
 Also included is a list of any avatar UUIDs that may be sitting on those prims.
 Here is an example output:

 	birds-started = False